RMPR/gsoc_2019/README.md

 - **Demo**

     ![demo](https://raw.githubusercontent.com/RMPR/gsoc_2019/master/res/final.gif)

+The code for this part is available on my [branch](https://github.com/RMPR/smbcmp/commits/smbcmp-module)

 #### Port to windows
 Porting to Windows was a relatively simple task as smbcmp doesn't have many dependencies (python, curses, tshark and wxwidget4) and they are all available on Windows.
 My mentor and I have produced a working proof-of-concept Windows build which isn't publicly available yet but that will soon be properly released.